Introduction

 Q5: How much do endosteal implants typically cost?

 The price ranges from $0 to $10,000 or more, depending on factors including the number of implants required and the complexity of the surgery.
-For the most precise assessment, a visit to the dentist is being recommend.
+For the most precise assessment, a visit to the dentist is being recommended.